pantrypoints/sp/content/en/research/countries/china/xi/chapter-05d.md

 implement the strategy of rejuvenating the country through science and education, the strategy of sustainable development, and the strategy of large-scale development of the western region, and persist in following the road of new-type industrialization.
-After the 16th National Congress of the Communist Party of China, Comrade Hu Jintao proposed to take development as the key to solving all problems in China, firmly establish and fully implement the scientific outlook on development, emphasize that development is the first meaning, the core is people-oriented, the basic requirement is comprehensive, coordinated and sustainable, and the fundamental method is to take into account
+After the 16th National Congress of the CCP, Comrade Hu Jintao proposed to take development as the key to solving all problems in China, firmly establish and fully implement the scientific outlook on development, emphasize that development is the first meaning, the core is people-oriented, the basic requirement is comprehensive, coordinated and sustainable, and the fundamental method is to take into account